tyxuan02/MentalDisorderAmongGenZPredictor/README.md

 # Mental Disorder Among Gen Z Predictor
-A R shiny app made by a group of AI students from University of Malaya.
+A shiny app made by a group of AI students from University of Malaya.

 ### WIA1007 Introduction to Data Science Group Project